kasperrt/wiretyped/README.md

 ## Providers

 Defaults are `FetchClient` for HTTP and the global `EventSource` for SSE.
 Override only if you need custom transports.
+If your runtime does not provide `EventSource` (e.g., Node without a polyfill), install one such as [`eventsource`](https://github.com/EventSource/eventsource) and pass it as `sseProvider` when constructing the client.

 ### HTTP provider shape